Lorenzo Zepeda

-Lorenzo Zepeda (24 October 1813 – 20 December 1858) was president of El Salvador from 1 to 8 February 1858.
+Lorenzo Zepeda was president of El Salvador from 1 to 8 February 1858.
 Going down in history as one of the President of the Republic of El Salvador for an extremely short period, since due to the absence of the then president, Miguel Santín del Castillo and the current vice president, Eufrasio Guzmán, he had to assume command from 1 to 8 February 1858.

 Biography

-Lorenzo Zepeda was born in Sonsonate on 24 October 1813.